Jrmy-rbr/Jrmy-rbr.github.io/_posts/2012-09-12-first-post.md

 $$\beta^{(2)} = p_d \beta_d^{(2)} +(1-p_d) \beta_{nd}^{(2)}$$.

-In the previous section we said that a difference in the variation of the rate of the detected and not detected subcategories provoke a variation on the rate $\beta$ that depends on the parameter $$p_d$$.
+In the previous section we said that a difference in the variation of the rate of the detected and not detected subcategories provoke a variation on the rate $$\beta$$ that depends on the parameter $$p_d$$.

 To extract all the information about $$p_d$$ I would need extra information about the values